Gunjan Saxena: Indian Air Force service

 Saxena joined the Indian Air Force (IAF) in 1994, and was one of 26 women who became pilots in 1996.
 This was the fourth batch of women air force trainees for the IAF.
 Saxena's first posting was in Udhampur, as part of the 132 Forward Area Control as a Flying officer.

 Flying officer Saxena was 24 years old when she flew during the Kargil War and was stationed in Srinagar.
 In the Kargil War, as part of Operation Vijay, apart from evacuating the wounded, (Note: Indian official figures for Indians killed in the Kargil War is 527.) she helped transport supplies to troops in the forward areas of Dras and Batalik.
 She also was assigned to conduct surveillance, such as mapping enemy positions.
 She had to deal with makeshift landing grounds, heights of 13,000 to 18,000 feet and enemy fire.
 She was one of the ten pilots based in Srinagar who flew hundreds of sorties during the war, evacuating over 900 casualties, wounded and killed.
 Saxena was the only woman in the Indian Armed Forces who flew into war zones in the Kargil War.
 In 2004, her career as a helicopter pilot ended after serving for eight years.
 Permanent commissions were not available during her time in service.

 Personal life

 Saxena's husband, Wing Commander Gautam Narain, is also an Indian Air Force pilot.
 He is the pilot of IAF Mi-17 helicopters.
-He also served as an instructor at the National Defence Academy, which is the first tri-service academy in the world.
-The couple have a daughter named Pragya.
+He also served as an instructor at the National Defence Academy, The couple have a daughter named Pragya.